peacock0803sz/pycon-us-2022-slides/pycon-us-2022.md

 <style>
 .slidev-layout div {
-  @apply text-2xl
+  @apply text-3xl
 }
 </style>

 <!--
 The further to the left you go, the fewer methods it has.
-To the right, the more methods it has.<br>
+To the bottom the more methods it has.<br>
 For example, if you just want to loop over a sequence of arguments in a function, you can use collections.abc.Iterable. <br>
 If you need random access, use Sequence. <br>
 If you need to change the value, use a type with Mutable.